geoflow3d/geoflow/README.md

 ![Build](https://github.com/geoflow3d/geoflow/workflows/Build/badge.svg)

 # Installation
-## Using the precompiled binaries for Windows
+## Windows
-This is the easiest way to get Geoflow running on Windows.
-Simply download and run the Geoflow installer from the [latest release](https://github.com/geoflow3d/geoflow/releases/latest).
-Launch `geoflow.exe` to start Geoflow.
+Simply download and run the Geoflow-bundle installer from the [latest release](https://github.com/geoflow3d/geoflow-bundle/releases/latest).
+This will also install the most important plugins.

 ### Installing and using plugins
 Geoflow plugins provide the nodes for Geoflow.
 Nodes are the functional parts of the flowchart that implement a specific function.
 You can find the plugins on the [geoflow3d organisation page](https://github.com/geoflow3d).
 The plugin repositories have the `gfp-` prefix, that is an acronym for geoflow plugin.